HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 Let me use one of the most common features in modern web as to introduce the
 problem: sending notification emails.
-Let's say we're building an e-commerce site and we'd like to send a notification email to the customer when he makes a purchase.
+Let's say we're building an e-commerce site and we'd like to send a notification email to the customer when they make a purchase.
 A simple solution, and probably the most common one, could be something like this: